-I had all the questions when I started, too.
-Now, well into my publishing career, I hope I have some answers that will help you along.
+I had all the questions when I started my writing career, too.
+Now, well into it, I hope I have some answers that will help you along.

-The simple answer is: yes, with the exception of if you plan to self-publish.
+The simple answer is: yes, with the exception of if you plan to self-publish (although as a previously self-published author myself, I will insist every book that starts off with a proposal has a better chance of success).
+Proposals are a document that allows you to outline your entire project — from concept to marketing to potential audience — and everything in between.
 Agents use book proposals to pitch your project to publishers.
 Many agents require you come to them with a proposal, but some will allow you to work on the proposal once they’ve signed you as a client.

 Even though book proposals are a lot of work, they make writing the actual book so much smoother.
 Once you have a finished proposal, you essentially have the framework for your entire book.
 As a bonus, you also have a clear vision of what market you’re writing for, who your competition is, and how to write it in the most engaging way.
 In my opinion, having a great proposal helps you write a better book than you’d ever write without it.